-- Tuesday, May 31, Time TBD, Protect your business: The fundamentals of information security for small business.
+- Tuesday, May 31, 8 a.m., Protect your business: The fundamentals of information security for small business.
 Presenter: FNB Bank.

 - Tuesday, June 7, noon, Tap into the tools available to small business owners through the Cabinet for Economic Development – including access to investors, small business loans or tax credits.
 Presenter: Marilyn LeBourveau, KY Innovation, Kentucky Cabinet for Economic Development.

-The Paducah Area Chamber of Commerce’s 2022 Small Business Cohort Program is launching in May.
+The Paducah Area Chamber of Commerce’s 2022 Small Business Cohort Program is launched in June.
 The program assists small business owners who want to take their business to the next level and will ultimately contribute to the economic vitality of the Paducah-McCracken County region.

 The Chamber’s 2022 Small Business Cohort Program provides participants with the tools to assist them to advance their business by studying operations, financial management, marketing and sales, human resources, business strategy development, access to capital, and contract development.

-The program is scheduled to begin in late May and run through November.
+The program is scheduled to run through November.